Tabithadejong/Test/README.md

 # Anger Type Personality Test
 This Anger Type Personality test is a Python terminal, which runs in the Code Institute mock terminal on Heroku.
 It is a questionnaire which will track the user input to find out how they relate to anger within themselves.
-This is presented in a Mock terminal by Code Institute.

 [Here is the link to the live version](https://anger-personality-test.herokuapp.com/)
 ![picture of collection](/Project%203/in-action.png)